Into the Fire: The Lost Daughter: Production

 Into the Fire: The Lost Daughter was directed by Ryan White, known for his work on Pamela, a Love Story and The Keepers.
 It was produced by White, Jessica Hargrave, Charlize Theron, and Matt Maher.

 The documentary's cinematographers were John Benam, Arlene Nelson, and Dominique Hessert-Owens.
-Post-production, including color grading and finishing, was handled by Panavision, with Pat Fitzgerald as the supervising colorist.
-The production involved thorough research and interviews to accurately depict Cathy Terkanian's efforts to uncover the truth about her daughter, Aundria Bowman.
+The production involved research and interviews to depict Cathy Terkanian's efforts to uncover the truth about her daughter, Aundria Bowman.

 Release

 On August 15, 2024, a trailer was released for the series, featuring segments from the documentary.
 Into the Fire: The Lost Daughters was released on Netflix on September 12, 2024.

 Critical reception

-The documentary has been praised for its meticulous storytelling and emotional depth.
-Lucy Mangan of The Guardian described it as "a staggering, mesmerising true-crime tale," emphasizing the systemic failures in protecting vulnerable individuals and the profound impact of a mother's love.
-She ultimately awarded the film a 4 out of 5 rating.
-Decider praised the series for its detailed narrative, noting that it "details the nearly-15-year-long quest by Cathy Terkanian to find out what happened to her birth daughter."
+On the review aggregator website Rotten Tomatoes "Into the Fire: The Lost Daughter" holds a 92% approval rating from four critics.
+Reviews generally praised its emotional storytelling and investigative approach, with attention given to Cathy Terkanian's search for answers about her daughter's disappearance.

+Lucy Mangan of The Guardian awarded the series a 4 out of 5 rating, praising its narration on how Cathy Terkanian tried to look into the disappearance of her daughter.
+Mangan noted the fact that though the series focuses on mothers' intuitions at times, the fact that there was such a situation involving the disappearance of Aundria makes the documentary more credible."
+Joel Keller of Decider noted that the documentary series does a good job at portraying the journey of Cathy Terkanian trying to find out what happened to her missing daughter.
+He described Terkanian as the strongest point of the documentary and commended Ryan White's direction.